mike-gimelfarb/cocoa/docs/multivariate.rst

 by maintaining a population of solution candidates from this distribution, whose best individuals are recombined to create new candidate solutions.

-COCOA implements many of the best-performing CMA-ES variants.
+bboptpy implements many of the best-performing CMA-ES variants.

 Basic CMA-ES